Marjolein Admiraal about her internship at the National Museum of Natural History

-I did not even look for a placement, it is not a compulsory part of the Research Master Art History and Archaeology and I just didn’t really think about it.
+I did not even look for an internship, it is not a compulsory part of the Research Master Art History and Archaeology and I just didn’t really think about it.
 However, my mentor: Prof. Hacquebord encouraged me and suggested that I send an email to a contact of his at the Smithsonian Institution in Washington DC, USA.
 I, of course, immediately recognized that this was an amazing opportunity for me and so I send a nice email to the director of the Arctic Studies Center in Washington DC.
 To my surprise they were immediately very enthusiastic and told me: “we would love to have you”.
 I ended up interning at the National Museum of Natural History with Dr. Dennis Stanford of the Paleo-Indian program for 10 weeks.
 In my field (Archaeology) my main interest is the initial peopling of the Americas during the last Ice Age.
 Therefore the Paleo-Indian program was the best place for me.

-I have learned a lot of different things during my placement.
-During my placement I conducted my own research under the supervision of Dr. Stanford.
+I have learned a lot of different things during my internship.
+During my internship I conducted my own research under the supervision of Dr. Stanford.
 Naturally I learned a lot from him about the peopling of the Americas and the details of American archaeological issues.
 I learned about what it is like to work in such a major research environment (the Smithsonian Institution is the biggest museum and research centre in the world).
 The museum has many resources that attract students and scholars from all over the world: collections, libraries, experts in various fields, etc. I learned about the importance of having a network and maintaining those contacts.
-The placement at the Smithsonian has opened doors for me and it has shown me which way I want to go in my career.
-I believe any placement can be a very important experience because you get a sneak peek into the ‘real’ world of your discipline of interest.
+The internship at the Smithsonian has opened doors for me and it has shown me which way I want to go in my career.
+I believe any internship can be a very important experience because you get a sneak peek into the ‘real’ world of your discipline of interest.
 It will show you what the working life might be like.
 For me it was a very positive experience.
 Another thing that I value highly are all the nice contacts I made during my time away from home.

 What did you like best?